Weekly activity improves arthritis symptoms in older adultssrortho

 Older adults who suffer from arthritis need to keep moving to be functionally independent.
-But in an examination of a goal that is daunting for most of this aging population, a new Northwestern Medicine study found that performing even a third of the recommended activity is beneficial.
+But in an examination of a goal that is daunting for most of this aging population, one study found that performing even a third of the recommended activity is beneficial.

 “Patients who suffer from chronic pain may find it difficult to be motivated to exercise,” says SRO’s Dr. Michael McDermott, “This study confirms than even a minimal amount of exercise is beneficial for continued long-term mobility.”
-Dr. McDermott is a board certified orthopaedic surgeon specializing in sports medicine and other orthopaedic problems, with emphasis on arthroscopic, complex reconstruction and minimally invasive procedures of the knee, hip and shoulder.
-In addition to specializing in reverse total shoulder surgery Dr. McDermott is also versed in Mako Robotic assisted patient specific hip and knee replacement.
+Dr. McDermott is co-director of The Sports Medicine Center at SRO.
+He is experienced in advanced arthroscopic and reconstructive surgery of the knee and shoulder, in addition to sports medicine, adult reconstructive, joint replacement, minimally invasive procedures, as well as general orthopaedic surgery.

 Federal guidelines suggest achieving 150 minutes of moderate activity per week to prevent premature death and serious illness, however only one in 10 older American adults with arthritis in their knees meet these guidelines.
 Northwestern Medicine researchers wanted to determine a less overwhelming activity goal to get this population up and moving, and 45 minutes per week was that magic number.